PDFs by language

 Some managed care plans require members to use a primary care provider who coordinates all of the patient’s care and serves as a “gatekeeper” for care from specialists.
 The gatekeeper is usually a primary care doctor who’s responsible for the overall medical care of the patient.
 This doctor organizes and approves medical treatments, tests, specialty referrals, and hospitalizations.
 For example, if you need to see an expert like a lung specialist, you would need a referral from your primary care doctor before the specialist sees you.
 Otherwise your plan might not pay.

-The HMO will usually cover most expenses after a modest co-pay.
+The HMO will usually cover most expenses after your co-pay and you meet your deductible.
 HMOs often limit your choice of providers to those within their approved provider network.
 This means you have to check their listing to be sure the doctor you want to see is one of their doctors.
 If not, the bill may not be covered in full or at all.

 A point-of-service plan (POS) is a type of HMO.
 The primary care doctors in a POS plan usually refer you to other doctors in the plan or network.
 If your doctor refers you to a doctor who’s not in the plan (out of network), you should check to see if the plan will pay all or part of the bill before you go.
 But if you choose a doctor outside the network, you will have to pay co-insurance, even if the service is covered by the plan.

 The preferred provider organization (PPO) is a hybrid of fee-for-service (below) and an HMO.
-Like an HMO, there are only a certain number of doctors and hospitals you can use to get the most coverage.
+Like an HMO, there are only a certain number of doctors and hospitals you can use to get the lowest cost-sharing.
 When you use those doctors (sometimes called preferred or network providers), most of your medical bills are covered.
 You pay more to choose providers that are not in the network.

-Sometimes you must “go out of network” for care.
+Sometimes you must go outside your network for care.
 It might cost more, but you may be able to reduce your costs if you discuss this with your health plan administrator – sometimes they will pay more if they agree it’s needed.
 Find out what the insurer will pay and how much you’ll have to pay, or if you can get prior authorization from them to get out-of-network care.